 Appalachian Colleges Association (ACA): The University of the South is a part of a reciprocal use program for the benefit of patrons of other member schools in the ACA.

 Computers with access to the Internet are available on all floors of the library.
 The computers are provided primarily for the use of University of the South students, faculty, and staff for the purpose of academic research, and for users of federal government information in electronic format.
 Such persons will be given preference over all other users.
 The Library reserves the right to limit the amount of time an individual user can devote to a single session.
 Use of Academic Technology Center computers and facilities, which are located on the ground floor of the library, are limited to university students, staff, and faculty.
-We ask that persons not affiliated with the University use computers on the main floor of the library.
+We ask that persons not affiliated with the University use computers on the main and second floors of the library.